pgarbrecht/algos/README.md

 Hello!
 Here you will find my solutions to various algorthim challenges.
-The folder structure of this repo is set up by data structure type > challenge name.
+The folder structure of this repo is set up by problems > data structure type > challenge name.
 Then within each challenge name folder, there is a separate file for solving that challenge in different languages.